 - 1. To implement mandatory energy performance standards for CCAC in regulation. - 2.
-That products covered by this RIS include all those defined as CCAC in the scope of the new Australian/New Zealand Standard, Performance CCAC (AS/NZS 4965, Part 1.1).
-The standard was published in December 2008. - 3.
+That products covered by this RIS include all those defined as CCAC in the scope of the new Australian/New Zealand Standard, Performance CCAC (AS/NZS 4965, Part 1.1). - 3.
 To use the test method of the new Australian/New Zealand Standard, Performance CCAC (AS/NZS 4965, Part 1.1), which specifies methods of testing of CCAC to verify the capacity, power and efficiency requirements at a specific set of conditions. - 4.
 That CCAC must meet or surpass the energy performance requirements that are proposed in this document and will be set down in Australian and New Zealand Standard AS/NZS 4965, Part 2: Minimum Energy Performance Standard (MEPS) Requirements. - 5.
-That the proposed MEPS take effect no earlier than 1 July 2009 in Australia and New Zealand. - 6.
-To have all jurisdictions take the necessary administrative actions to ensure that the suite of regulations can take effect from the proposed implementation date above.
+That the amendments take effect not earlier than 1 July 2009 in Australia and New Zealand. - 6.
+To have all jurisdictions take the necessary administrative actions to ensure that the suite of regulations can take effect from the proposed implementation dates.